+Click here to read council members Glenn Lazard and Nanette Cook’s press release about backing away from their effort to pass a local mask ordinance.
 The gist: Lafayette City Councilman Glenn Lazard is moving forward on a local mask mandate he hopes will tighten and potentially expand upon the state order that went into effect Monday.

 The gist: Hardline conservative advocacy Citizens for a New Louisiana, which began life as a Facebook gadfly, attracted several incoming officials, including the mayor-president-elect, to a fundraiser and social gathering last week.

 Five incoming councilmembers and the mayor-president-elect appeared.
 Michael Lunsford, Citizens’ executive director and the organization’s front man, says 60 attendees showed up for a social affair that spilled out of his office Downtown, in the refurbished Gordon Hotel building on Jefferson Street.
 The event was ticketed with a suggested donation of $150.
 Josh Guillory gave a short speech in a relatively brief appearance, according to Lunsford.
 During the campaign, Citizens called into question Guillory’s conservative bonafides and authenticity.